10up/Engineering-Best-Practices/_includes/markdown/Tools.md

 <h2 id="command-line">Command Line Tools</h2>

 [WP-CLI](https://wp-cli.org) - A command line interface for WordPress.
 This is an extremely powerful tool that allows us to do imports, exports, run custom scripts, and more via the command line.
-Often this is the only way we can affect a large database (WordPress.com VIP or WPEngine).
+Often this is the only way we can affect a large database (WordPress.com VIP or WP Engine).
 This tool is installed by default on VVV and VIP Quickstart.

 <h3 id="a11y-testing">Accessibility Testing</h3>